Palmer Lake, Colorado: Palmer Lake Star

 In 1935, B.E.
 Jack and Bert Sloan proposed the construction of a large Star of Bethlehem on the side of Sundance Mountain in Palmer Lake.
 The five-pointed star, measuring 457 ft across and consisting of 91, 40-watt non-glare bulbs, is lit for the month of December and for other special occasions.
 Construction on the project was a community effort.
 The property on Sundance Mountain where the star was constructed was owned by Art and Reba Bradley, who donated the property to Palmer Lake in 1966.
 When Mrs. Bradley died in 1979, her estate provided funds to the Palmer Lake Fire Department for the maintenance of the star.
 In 1976, the star was completely rebuilt with new cable and steel pole in concrete as part of an American Revolutionary bicentennial project.

-Bert Sloan said, "We tried to keep the town from dying and make it a good place to live.
-We wanted to do something the town could be proud of for many years, and the star did just that."
-Sloan's dog, Dizzy, helped to take tools and supplies to the workers on Sundance Mountain.
-Dizzy's statue at City Hall represents the spirit of volunteerism, particularly those who built the shining star.
-The statue of Dizzy was given to the citizens of Palmer Lake in October 2006 on the fiftieth anniversary of the Palmer Lake Historical Society.

 In February 2013, The Star of Palmer Lake was designated as a Colorado Historic site by History Colorado.